kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/mev-config.md

 # MEV Master Configuration
 >**Description**
-Configuration for MEV data and the possible transformation that will be used in the modeling process.
+Configuration for **Macroeconomics Value (MEV)** data and the possible transformation that will be used in the modeling process.
 ---
 ![image](/img/rm-3.png)